 If you’re planning to do anyone of these hikes early in the season, take icers because there’s still likely snow at elevation.
 A pair of poles and extra clothing would also be smart.
 In mid-May 2020 a pair of snowshoes would actually be the best way to climb the mountain as there is easily thigh deep snow right at the trailhead.

 Don’t forget your credit card so you can get a refreshment after the hike.
-There are several cafes in Bragg Creek that are perfect for refueling stops (once we’ve kissed COVID-19 goodbye), with the Cinnamon Spoon the most visible one from the highway.
+There are several cafes in Bragg Creek that are perfect for refueling stops, with the Cinnamon Spoon the most visible one from the highway.
 There are a couple of gas stations in town too.

 Before you start hiking, read The 10 Hiking Essentials Everyone Should Carry.
 I have never seen a bear while doing any of these hikes but I’d still recommend carrying a can of bear spray.
 I also highly recommend that you check the trail status of any of these hikes before you go as they can change in a heartbeat.

 The Fullerton Loop hike is the perfect easy, family-friendly half day hike.
 I like it in all seasons but summer, when my personal preference is to be high in the mountains.